 I’m talking two steam rooms infused with scents like eucalyptus and orange peel, a dry sauna, a hot tub, a pool, a waterfall, a relaxation centre, and even a sandy “beach” area complete with hammocks and birds singing songs from the trees.

-Think of it like a playground for adults, except that it’s specifically for relaxing.
-Bound in nordic roots, thermea spa has three different levels of enjoyment.
+Think of it as a playground for adults, except that it’s specifically for relaxing.
+Bound in nordic roots, Thermea spa has three different levels of enjoyment.
 First, you relax in one of the hot areas (sauna, steam room, hot tub) and then you go into the cold pool, which is just 10 degrees.
 After this shocking (but incredible) jolt to the senses, you go into the body temperature pool and do it all over again.
 Doing this helps create an immediate sensation of relaxation and helps eliminate toxins, relax muscles, and increase body oxygenation.
 You can read more about the treatment on their website.
 I can tell you that it’s incredible!

 In between sessions, you can head into the relaxation lounge, which has heated seats or cushy beds combined with headphones and soothing music.
 If you’d rather be outside with the cool breeze, jump in one of the hammocks under the spruce trees and let the birds sing you to sleep.
-Then again, you could opt for a 60-minute swedish massage and take your relaxation to an all new level.
+Then again, you could opt for a 60-minute Swedish massage and take your relaxation to an all-new level.
 If you get hungry, Thermëa has you covered with their delicious epicurean restaurant, which serves gourmet meals ranging from arctic char to braised spring lamb shank.
 You can finish it off with a mouth-watering Callebaut milk chocolate mousse flute.

-Whether it was sipping back on their mint and cucumber infused water, dunking myself with cold water after a eucalyptus-infused steam bath, or getting my muscles rubbed down from a massage therapist, this really is as close to paradise as you can get without having to leave the city.
+Whether it was sipping back on their mint and cucumber-infused water, dunking myself with cold water after a eucalyptus-infused steam bath, or getting my muscles rubbed down from a massage therapist, this really is as close to paradise as you can get without having to leave the city.

 The Live Limitless Circuit

 For those who don’t know me, I like to Live Limitless.
 I like to experience things to the fullest.
 This is how I roll when at Thermëa.
 Start with a 15-minute session in the dry sauna and then immediately walk under the cold waterfall and back through the deeper cold pool below the waterfall.
 After your senses have been heightened, bring yourself back down to Earth in the body temperature pool.
 When ready, head into the eucalyptus-infused steam room for 15-minutes of deep relaxation.
-Afterwards, proceed to the neighbouring body scrub room and exfoliate your skin.
+Afterward, proceed to the neighbouring body scrub room and exfoliate your skin.
 Rinse off and head into the orange-peel-infused steam room for another 10-minute session.
 When you’re finished, walk outside and pull the rope for a dunk of cold water.
 This will invigorate your senses and make you feel like you’re on top of the world.
 Head back into the body temperature pool and follow that with a dip in the hot tub.
 Then take some time to relax in a hammock.
 You’ll feel like a million bucks.